tyhopp/prpl/process-release.md

 npm view [PACKAGE]
 ```

+## Changelog update

+Update the changelogs with relevant information for each updated package.

+This process is manual for the time being since the project no longer uses Lerna.

 ## Update sites

-Once the released packages are verified, update docs and example sites by checking out `main` and then running:
+Update docs and example sites by checking out `main` and then running:

 ```
 git checkout -b chore-update-sites